 - Cumulative Impact of United States Tariffs 2025

-- In-Mould Labels Market, by Label Material
+- In-Mould Labels Market, by Material Type

-- In-Mould Labels Market, by End-Use Industry
+- In-Mould Labels Market, by End Use Industry

-- In-Mould Labels Market, by Decoration Process
+- In-Mould Labels Market, by Molding Process

 - Americas In-Mould Labels Market